 To run a general film search of our entire programme, please leave the filters in the default setting.

 MOTHERS (China 2013, Xu Huijing, DOK.guest Canada).
 Rong Rong, a prospective teacher who lives in the Chinese countryside refuses to be sterilised.
 She is pursued by a committee, 90% of which are men.
 The film is a captivating account of the cynical implementation of Chinese demographic policy in rural areas.

-DREAMCATCHER (Großbritannien, USA 2015, Kim Longinotto, DOK.international).
+DREAMCATCHER (United Kingdom, United States 2015, Kim Longinotto, DOK.international Competition).
 Brenda, a former prostitute, has made it her business to give young women in Chicago a better future.
 She tirelessly fights with the Dreamcatcher Foundation for victims of violence and prostitution.
 She never denounces them but instead gives the women what they need: love and hope.

-LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (Frankreich 2014, Damien Froidevaux, DOK.horizonte).
+LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (France 2014, Damien Froidevaux, DOK.horizonte Competition).
 20 year-old Koumba is thrown out of France.
 She has to go back to Senegal, a land that she doesn’t know – she was just two years old when she and her parents left for Paris.
 In this sensational long-term observation, LA MORT DU DIEU SERPENT depicts what can happen after deportation.

-THE GROUND BENEATH THEIR FEET (USA, Pakistan 2014, Nausheen Dadabhoy, DOK.horizonte).
+THE GROUND BENEATH THEIR FEET (United States 2014, Nausheen Dadabhoy, DOK.horizonte Competition).
 Ruqiya and Khalida were paralysed by the massive earthquake in North Pakistan in 2005.
 This touching long-term observation accompanies the two women over five years.
 Will they find their place in a society that in actual fact has not envisaged one for them?